-The welfare team aims to help students to develop:
+The Wellbeing team aims to help students to develop:

-- a sense of enjoyment and satisfaction from learning and to have a high esteem as a learner and a person, - a coherent set of values to guide behavior - a personal sense of dignity, worth and self-reliance, - a feeling of ownership and belonging in the school and the uniform, - a sense of cultural identity, - a feeling of belonging to the wider community and the environment, - a caring attitude towards others, mutual respect and an ability to form satisfying and stable relationships, - A sense of safety and comfort within the school environment.
+- a feeling of ownership and belonging in the school, - a sense of pride in the wearing of full school uniform, - a sense of enjoyment and fulfilment from learning and to have high esteem as a learner and as a person, - a coherent set of values to guide behavior, - a personal sense of dignity, worth and self-reliance, - a sense of cultural identity, - a feeling of belonging to the wider community and environment, - kindness towards others, mutual respect and an ability to form healthy relationships, - a sense of safety and comfort within the school environment.

-To do this the welfare team will ensure that:
+To do this, the Wellbeing team will ensure that:

-- the desire to learn is promoted by rewarding academic achievement and effort, - standards of uniform are upheld by establishing processes and protocols, maintaining a uniform pool and ensuring student assistance is offered where needed, - students who need help with social, emotional, learning and health issues are supported and guided to seek assistance, - Students are encouraged to maintain high attendance rates through attendance programs such as the HSLO interviews, parent interviews and other appropriate interventions, - Positive relationships are maintained by ensuring that anti-bullying programs and processes are established and leadership, mentoring and mediation interventions are implemented.
+- the desire to learn is promoted by rewarding academic achievement and effort, - standards of uniform are upheld, by establishing processes and protocols, maintaining a uniform pool and ensuring students assistance is offered where needed, - students are encouraged to maintain high attendance rates, through supportive initiatives, such as school text messages to parents of absent students, Attendance Letters, Phone Intervention Program (PIP), Home School Liaison Officer (HSLO)/Aboriginal Student Liaison Officer referrals, parent interviews and other appropriate interventions, - positive relationships are maintained, by ensuring that anti-bullying programs and processes are established and that leadership, mentoring and mediation interventions are implemented.

-It should be noted that sexist, racist and offensive slogans, photos, pictures or drawings on books, covers, clothing, mobile phones, emails, social networks or anywhere else have no place at Kincumber High School.
+Sexist, racist and offensive slogans, photos, pictures or drawings on books, covers, clothing, mobile phones, emails, social networks or anywhere else, have no place at Kincumber High School.

-If a student has a welfare/wellbeing issue, the first point of contact should be their Year Adviser.
+If a student has a wellbeing issue, the first point of contact should be their Year Advisor.